jimmy-guzman/react-starter/README.md

 bun install
 ```

-Or if you already have `bun` installed you upgrade, by running the following command:
+Or if you already have `bun` installed, you can upgrade by running the following command:

 ```
 bun upgrade --stable